acastil7IT/aws-cloudwatch-jira-incident-automation/README.md

 # AWS CloudWatch and Jira Incident Automation

 ## Overview
 This project demonstrates a basic cloud incident automation workflow using AWS and Jira.
-The purpose of the project is to show how monitoring tools can automatically create incident tickets when an issue occurs, instead of relying on manual reporting.
+The goal is to show how monitoring tools can automatically create incident tickets when issues occur, instead of relying on manual reporting.

 When an AWS Lambda function encounters errors, Amazon CloudWatch detects the issue and triggers an alarm.
 That alarm invokes a Lambda function which creates an incident in Jira.
 The incident then appears on a Jira board where it can be reviewed, tracked, and resolved.

 ---

 ## Tools Used
 - AWS Lambda
 - Amazon CloudWatch
 - Jira (Free version)
 - Python
 - Jira REST API

 ---